LMakhanya/Mzansi-Marketplace-Store/README.md

   - Delivery confirmations
 - Email confirmations and invoices after checkout

-## 📲 Mobile App
-Mzansi Marketplace is also available as a mobile app (iOS and Android), built using **FlutterFlow** for a smooth and responsive shopping experience.

 > You can shop anytime, anywhere.

 ## ✅ How to Get Started